What It’s Like Raising Twins: Real Talk From Twin Moms - Baby Chick

 “I describe having twins as chaotic.” —Stephanie

 “So hard yet so rewarding.
-I feel sorry for anyone that doesn’t get to experience life with multiples.
+I feel sorry for anyone who doesn’t get to experience life with multiples.
 I get all the hard stuff times two, but I also get all the good stuff times two!” —Sara

 Baby Chick, twins, twin moms, moms of multiples, life with twins